How to Remove a Spin Mop Head (And Keep It Clean)

 The real magic happens in the bucket.
 A spin mop bucket is more than just a pail for water.
 It features a built-in spinning chamber or basket.
 This heavy-duty component is where you place the wet mop head to efficiently spin out excess water and dirt, leaving you with a perfectly damp mop ready for cleaning.

-How the Spin Feature Works
+What Makes the Spin Feature So Effective?

 The spin feature is what sets these mops apart.
 After dunking the mop head in the water, you place it into the spinning basket in the bucket.
 By either pressing a foot pedal or pumping the handle, you activate the spinning mechanism.
 This creates a centrifugal force that flings water and dirt from the microfiber strands.
 The faster you pump or press, the more water is removed.